Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Artichokes are low in calories, yet high in fiber and nutrients, including magnesium, potassium, folic acid, and vitamin C. They can help increase bile production and support your liver and gallbladder function (11).

 Artichokes are delicious finger food.
-Just pull the leaf off of each flower bud to find the healthy soft green fresh green inside.
+Just pull the leaf off of each flower bud to find the healthy soft fresh green inside.
 They can be enjoyed roasted or steamed, as a side dish or a dip.
 I recommend that you try my Cleansing Cashew Artichoke Dip my family and I love.

 bile flow